Overview of Major Muscle Groups

 Core (Abdominals and Obliques)

 The core is more than just the "six-pack" muscles.
-It includes the rectus abdominis, obliques, transverse abdominis, and lower back muscles that work together to stabilize your spine.
+It includes the rectus abdominis, obliques, transverse abdominis, and other trunk stabilizers that help resist unwanted spinal movement.

 Rectus Abdominis